richardeigenmann/RezeptsammlungNg/README.md

 <https://angular.io>

-Sometimes there can be the error <code>Watchpack Error (watcher): Error: EMFILE: too many open files</code>
+Sometimes there can be the error `Watchpack Error (watcher): Error: EMFILE: too many open files`

 Give it more nodes in the kernel: